 All nurses can delegate, but it’s important to understand how delegation laws work in your state.
 Different areas have different regulations, so you should always know which rules apply to your role as a nurse, and make sure your supervisor is supportive and feels your team can handle the work.

-What’s the Difference Between “Delegating” and “Assigning”?
+What’s the Difference Between “Delegating” & “Assigning”?

 Think of it this way: “Assigning” is the act of handing over a patient to someone else, while “delegating” is the act of handing over a task.
 When “delegating,” you’re still in charge of the patient’s care and ultimately responsible for your teammate’s work.
 When “assigning,” you’re giving the responsibility to someone else.

-Why Is Delegating Important in Nursing?
+Why Is Delegating an Important Skill in Nursing?